XuWilliam25/William_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For my starter project, I decided to choose the Retro Arcade Console.
+It features four different game modes that you can play.
+The hardest part of completing this project was probably the soldering part because some of the holes were really small, making it easy to short-circuit.